openscad/openscad/doc/Windows-VisualStudio.md

 ```

 This variable will be used by `CMake` when you open the `openscad` folder in `Visual Studio` to parse the project files.
 Note that you will need to close and reopen any applications that may need to see this new variable, in the usual way for `Windows`.

-## Install Python

-OpenSCAD uses MCAD and building that requires that you have a copy of [Python](https://www.python.org/) available on the PATH.
-The version that comes with `vcpkg` appears to work, so you can add that folder (`C:\vcpkg\installed\x64-windows\tools\python3`) to your PATH, rather than go to the trouble of installing a separate standalone-copy of it.
-Note that the folder may not exist at this point, but it is safe to add it to the PATH because it will be created as part of the package installation, described below.

 ## Install Microsoft MPI